 Anonymous payment options

-Is Surfshark VPN safe to use?
+Is Surfshark VPN safe to use in 2020?

 We think it’s safe to say that Surfshark is safe to use.
 Not only is it one of the best overall VPNs, but it’s also proactive in establishing its reputation by submitting to independent audits, something even certain holy institutions are reluctant to do.